-Data is first imported from the source file or table into the temptable.
+When an import is executed, data is first imported from the source file or table into the temptable.
 Each entry in the Temp Table Column field becomes a column in the temptable.
 After performing any mappings or calculations on the temptable (as defined in the transforms), data is imported from the temptable to the destination table.
 The entries in the Destination Column field determine whether a column of data is imported to the destination table, and to which column in the destination table.